Car Loan Refinance

 • To reduce your fees: some lenders may offer lower fees than what you’re currently paying, so you may look to switch to move away from having to fork out in this area.

-• To lengthen or shorten your loan term: because your life circumstances may have changed since you took out your car loan, some people opt to change their loan term.
-Those who have more disposable income available may shorten the term to help them save on interest, while those who may have experienced more of a squeeze may have the option to stretch their loan back out to reduce the cost of their repayments (which increases your overall loan cost).
+• To lengthen or shorten your loan term: because your circumstances may have changed since you took out your loan, some people may opt to change their term.
+Those who have more cash available may shorten the term to help them save on interest, while others may stretch their loan back out to reduce the cost of their repayments (which increases your overall loan cost).

 • To access new features: you may simply wish to refinance your loan so you can gain access to new and improved features which aren’t included in your current deal.
 For instance, if your current car loan doesn’t come with free additional repayments, you may wish to switch to one which does.